hbramwell/weatherly/README.md

 - `dotenv`: For loading environment variables.
 - `sqlite3`: For managing the SQLite database.

-Make sure these dependencies are installed by running `npm install` before using Weatherly.
+Make sure these dependencies are installed by running `yarn` before using Weatherly.

 ### Credits